abdi208/Pong/README.md

 Conditions for Winning the game:

-If the ball crosses the left side of the gameboard 1 point is awarded to player 2 and a message will display showing that player 2 has scored a point.
+If the ball crosses the left side of the gameboard 1 point is awarded to player 2 and a message will display saying that player 2 has scored a point.

 Player 1 scores a point if the ball passes the right side of the gameboard and a message will display saying that player 1 has scored.

-If either player scores 3 point a message will display warning the opposite player that their opponent is close to winning.
+If either player scores 3 points a message will display warning the opposite player that their opponent is close to winning.

 If a player scores 5 points the game stops and a message displays showing which player won and will give the option to restart the game by pressing the spacebar.